-We grow a wide variety of trees and are one of the few farms in the South East able to offer a cut your own experience which is a fun event for the whole family.
+We grow various different types of premium Christmas trees and are one of the few farms in the South East able to offer a cut your own experience which is a fun outing for the whole family.

 We also regularly supply trees to nearby film and television studios as well as major TV productions including Made in Chelsea, Call the Midwife and Eastenders.

 No variety of Christmas tree is inherently ‘non drop’ the rate of needle drop experienced can be much more to do with the freshness of the tree and how it is displayed (away from radiators in a water reservoir stand).
 Cheaper trees are often cut months before Christmas and then dry out, resulting in needle drop.

 A real Christmas tree is better for the environment too!
 According to the British Christmas Tree Growers Association, one hectare of Christmas Trees will absorb six tonnes of carbon dioxide per year and will biodegrade once used.
 By contrast a plastic tree will take centuries to degrade in a landfill.

 Nordmann Firs provide the classic Christmas tree shape and are easily the most popular choice of Christmas Tree in the UK.
 The needles are soft yet generously full to provide a plump, filled out tree.

 Norway Spruce trees are for many people the quintessential Victorian Christmas tree and were the Christmas Tree of choice from the late 1880s onwards.

 The thinner needles provide a more elegant tree shape and makes this variety of tree particularly well suited to showing off tree ornaments.